OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationerrors_get.md

 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
-  "name": "get_synchronizationProfile_error"
+  "name": "get_educationSynchronizationProfile_error"
 }-->
 ```http
 GET https://graph.microsoft.com/beta/education/synchronizationProfiles/{id}/error
 ```

 ##### Response
-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+The following is an example of the response.

+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
-  "@odata.type": "microsoft.graph.educationsynchronizationerror",
+  "@odata.type": "microsoft.graph.educationsynchronizationprofilenerror",
   "isCollection": true
 } -->
 ```http